-Where our audit approach is to undertake controls work on financial systems, we seek to rely on any relevant work they have completed to minimise unnecessary duplication of work.
+Where our audit approach is to undertake controls work on financial systems, we seek to rely on any relevant work Internal Audit have completed to minimise unnecessary duplication of work.
 Our audit fee is set on the assumption that we can place reliance on their work.
-We have a joint working protocol and have met with the Chief Internal Auditor to discuss the principles and timetables.
+We will review the 2012/13 internal audit work and seek to place reliance on the work completed.
+We will develop a joint working protocol with the Authority's internal auditors for 2013/14.